yatyricky/Zulaman-WE/README.md

-# ZAM
+# Zul'aman - Reinvented with World Editor
 *My old Warcraft III World Editor project that pains in my ass.*

 This map was originally built based on the Zul'Aman dungeon in World of Warcraft: The Burning Crusade and released in the middle of 2009.
 Now, it is the time to make it live again!

 ## Jan 29 2015
-* Started to continue with this project on Github.
+* Started to continue with this project on Github for better version control.
-* Extract all jass files and use the `#include` feature from YDWE.

 # Legacy Stuff